 Croeso/Welcome to The Penvro!
 The All Years Reunionheld on3rd May 2014 at the Cleddau Bridge Hotel was a brilliant success!
 We have almost 100 of David John's wonderful quality photos up in the PHOTOS section under the Reunion 2014 section.
-Also there are several in Gallery 2 and hope to have more in the near future as they come in.
 The large roster poster of your mini-me's has also been moved there as a pdf link.

 So if you are feeling nostalgic about your Pembroke (Dock) Grammar School days, interested in contacting your former school friends or are just amused by the old Photos, then this is the place for you!